 Remember that one time, Lisa and I spent a day discovering the Art of Kindness?
-That was a very special day and one of the very special places that we visited was the Asylum Seeker’s Resource Centre.
+That was a very special day and one of the very special places that we visited was the Asylum Seeker’s Centre.
 Good things happen there.

 The centre supports clients with everything from casework, accommodation, financial relief, health care and counselling, employment assistance, education, nutrition and social support.

 Over the last 12 months, the centre has cared for 1,238 asylum seekers.
 100% of those 1,238 people received no government support, not one cent.
 The clients come from 74 different countries and although they may be of different faiths, different colours and come from different places, the thing they have in common is that they are all searching for safety, protection and freedom, something that I think we enjoy (and take for granted) every day.

 The centre is a not-for-profit organisation and relies on grants, donations and volunteers to undertake their work which is pretty amazing when you consider that last year they provided over 4,853 one-on-one job consultations, more than 8,760 hot meals and in excess of 7,777 food parcels.
 But that’s not all.
 They also provided over 12,000 casework hours, assisted with 31,632 accommodation nights, provided more than 713 legal consultations and over 3,293 health consultations.

 Anyways, it turns out my mate Nicky, along with a network of friends, have been volunteering at the centre for some time.
 Once a month they prepare and cook a delicious repast at home and then take it to the centre and serve lunch to the clients.
 It turns out that there is an army of about 150 volunteers just like Nicky and friends, who come to the centre and make sure that the clients get a hot meal every day of the week.
 That’s a whole lot of yum!